irmen/Pyro4/docs/source/tipstricks.rst

 .. sidebar:: advanced topic

-    This is a very advanced/low-level Pyro topic.
+    This is an advanced/low-level Pyro topic.

 Pyro provides a *thread-local* object with some information about the current Pyro method call, such as the client that's performing the call.
 It is available as :py:data:`Pyro4.current_context`